AndreaMiotto/PartialSheet/README.md

 ```

-In the **Example** directory you can find more examples with more complext structures.
+In the **Example** directory you can find more examples with more complex structures.